opsec-infosec/BlockchainExplorer/README.md

 ```

 ### pm2.blocks.workers.json
-Can be used to start the block wokers concurently.
+Can be used to start the block workers concurrently.
 You can adjust the instances for the best setup for your machine, currently its set to 3 block workers.

 ### pm2.transaction.workers.json
-Can be used to start the transaction workers concurently.
+Can be used to start the transaction workers concurrently.
 You can adjust the instances for the best setup, currently the instances are set to 12 transaction workers.

 ### pm2.process.workers.json
 This will start both the blocks and transactions workers as configured above with 3 block and 12 transaction workers.